 - Manufacturing of production equipment, buildings and other capital goods.

 - Business travel of personnel.

 - Travel to and from work by personnel.

 - Research and development activities.

 4.3.1.3.
 Downstream processes

 The following attributional processes are part of the product system and classified as downstream processes:

-- Transportation from preparation to an average retailer/distribution platform - Customer or consumer use of the product - End-of-life processes of any wasted part of the product - End-of-life processes of packaging waste - Production of electricity and fuels used in the downstream module
+- Transportation from preparation to an average retailer/distribution platform. - End-of-life of the primary packaging.